EL3DD: Extended Latent 3D Diffusion for Language Conditioned Multitask Manipulation: Experiments Results

 \subsection{Ablation Study}

-The results of our experiments are presented in Table~\ref{tab:calvin_evaluation}.
-We compared different combinations of our three proposed improvements and compared them against the 3DDA baseline.
+In Table~\ref{tab:calvin_evaluation} we compared different combinations of our three proposed improvements against the 3DDA baseline.
 As CALVIN~\cite{CALVIN} supports long-horizon evaluation, the table reports the success percentage for completing up to 5 tasks consecutively.
 This approach allows us to evaluate both the immediate likelihood of accomplishing a single task and the model's stability as it interacts repeatedly within the same environment.
 Additionally, the table includes the average number of completed tasks.
 The evaluation was done on $1000$ task chains for each model.

 Introducing S-BERT text encoding alone yields only marginal improvements over the baseline model.
 The small improvements that are present over the baseline are more pronounced in longer task chains.
 Replacing the vision backbone with LSeg significantly improves performance.
 This modification alone is enough to increase the average length by $0.16$ compared to the baseline and by $0.13$ compared to the S-Bert version.
 The combination of LSeg and S-BERT further enhances performance, achieving a $95\%$ success rate for the first task and increasing the probability of completing all five tasks by $6.2\%$ compared to the baseline.